Keeping good employees is vital to your company's success. Good employees help drive and grow your business.

 Again, it’s all about knowing what motivates your best people.
 Do they find the work repetitive?
 Are there things they want to do that they aren’t?

-Work together find ways to make jobs exciting and give your employees every opportunity to be creative.
+Work together to find ways to make jobs exciting and give your employees every opportunity to be creative.

 If your talented employees are inspired to do great work, they won’t want to walk away.